dilumn/dilumn.github.io/_posts/2018-03-17-Finished-converting-Bitcoin-Transactions.md

 <a href="https://blockexplorer.com/tx/4991215e87ed06d6f83a30dcca806b6148a3c2d3ad4f114bff60e4f6e86dc5bf" target="_blank">blockexplorer</a>

-I am still thinking of a way to upload this database to somewhere that I can share it with you all.
-Will come back to you from another blog post with more details I found with the database.
+Sorry I couldn't find any place to upload this huge db for free.
+So I decided not to upload it.
+But I can share the Ruby script that I used to convert.

 Cheers,<br>